 APIs supported by Radeon R9 380X, sometimes including their particular versions.

-This is our combined benchmark performance rating.
+This is our combined benchmark performance score.
 We are regularly improving our combining algorithms, but if you find some perceived inconsistencies, feel free to speak up in comments section, we usually fix problems quickly.

 3DMark Fire Strike Graphics

 Fire Strike is a DirectX 11 benchmark for gaming PCs.
 It features two separate tests displaying a fight between a humanoid and a fiery creature seemingly made of lava.
-Using 1920x1080 resolution, Fire Strike shows off some realistic enough graphics and is quite taxing on hardware.
+Using 1920x1080 resolution, Fire Strike shows off some realistic graphics and is quite taxing on hardware.